top of page

 Nurse Demographics and Workforce Statistics in the United States: Trends, Diversity, and the Growing Shortage

 The nursing profession in the United States is not only the backbone of the healthcare system but also one of the largest and most essential occupations in the country.
-Registered nurses (RNs), nurse practitioners (NPs), and other nursing professionals are responsible for providing direct patient care, supporting healthcare teams, and ensuring that individuals receive the medical attention they need across a wide array of settings, including hospitals, clinics, long term care
+Registered nurses (RNs), nurse practitioners (NPs), and other nursing professionals are responsible for providing direct patient care, supporting healthcare teams, and ensuring that individuals receive the medical attention they need across a wide array of settings, including hospitals, clinics, long term ca

 Surge Staffing 101: How to Prepare for Seasonal Spikes and Public Health Crises

 In an era marked by rapidly evolving healthcare demands, the ability to scale staff quickly and effectively has become a cornerstone of operational success.
-From seasonal flu spikes and emerging infectious disease outbreaks to full blown public health emergencies, such as the COVID-19 pandemic, healthcare organizations are increasingly required to respond to unpredictable shifts in patient volume and acuity , often with little warning.
+From seasonal flu spikes and emerging infectious disease outbreaks to full-blown public health emergencies, such as the COVID-19 pandemic, healthcare organizations are increasingly required to respond to unpredictable shifts in patient volume and acuity , often with little warning.
 The stakes are high: delayed response ti

 Training Mentors to Lead: Building a Culture of Support in Healthcare Staffing